-- ✓ By attending weekly sessions, in addition to the Medical Easter Revision course, students will be provided with all the information necessary for a successful application. - ✓ All potential medical students are identified when they interview at Ashbourne.
+- ✓ By attending weekly sessions, students will be provided with all the information necessary for a successful application. - ✓ All potential medical students are identified when they interview at Ashbourne.
 This ensures that they are given guidance right from the start. - ✓ The AMSP guides students through the entire application process, from drafting the personal statement to accepting an offer.